ClarisseSrs/CV/README.md

 ## Deploying to Gitlab Pages

+1. In `vue.config.js`, change `publicPath` value by the commented one.
-1. By pushing a commit to a Gitlab's hosted repository, `.gitlab-ci.yml` will trigger the CI and build/deploy your page.
+2. Now pushing a commit to a Gitlab's hosted repository, will trigger the CI (Gitlab will see the presence of the `.gitlab-ci.yml` file) and build/deploy your Page.
-2. Once the job done, your page will be found at <account_name>.gitlab.io/<project_name>
+3. Once the job done, your page will be found at <account_name>.gitlab.io/<project_name>

 **Note:** Add `[ci skip]` in (one of) your commits' message to prevent the CI to run, usefull when you only want to update the Readme or push a non-tested feature on master.

 **Note:** VueJS also published a guide to deploy VueJS sites to other platforms, checkout the [deployment](https://cli.vuejs.org/guide/deployment.html) documentation for other platforms or [the forked repo](https://github.com/webdevsuperfast/startbootstrap-resume-vue) which deploy on GitHub pages.

+### Customize your Page URL

+Gitlab allows ONE of your Page to be at the root of your gitlab.io URL.

+1. Change your Gitlab's repo settings in Parameters/General/Advanced/Change path the value to `https://gitlab.com/<YourAccountName>/ <YourAccountName>.gitlab.io`.Your page will then be found at `<account_name>.gitlab.io`.
+2. But now, you must tell your static website to be linked to this URL : in `vue.config.js`, check that the `publicPath` is set to '/' then publish changes (CI must run).
+3. Go to <account_name>.gitlab.io/ and check your Page.
+4. [Optional] If you have a custom URL to point to this page, follow [this tutorial](https://gitlab.com/help/user/project/pages/custom_domains_ssl_tls_certification/index.md) to change the URL to yours.
+Adding a CNAME record in your DNS is cleaner and faster than a redirection.

 ## Customize
 If you want to use this template as it and only import your data, please follow these steps: